Today I’m talking about leftover food and what to do with it.

 Personally, I like to make one or two extra servings of dinner each night so I can eat the same thing the next day for lunch.
 The ideal situation is that I can put the leftovers in a glass container that holds the perfect amount for lunch.
 Just heat and serve.

 Tacos are the perfect way to use up leftover food.

 If you’re anything like me, you save the smallest amounts of random food to use for later because you don’t want to waste it.
 Put that random bit of food in a taco shell with leftover chicken and/or lentils, along with some greens and salsa and you’ll have a yummy dinner or lunch.

 Combine leftovers together.

-Yesterday I had a lunch full of random little bits: I had leftover tomato lentil soup, a bit of leftover penne and some crushed tomatoes that was leftover from making the lentil soup.
+Yesterday I had lunch full of random little bits: I had leftover tomato lentil soup, a bit of leftover penne, and some crushed tomatoes that were leftover from making the lentil soup.
 I put them together in a pot, added some frozen spinach and I had a warm and cozy lunch!

 If you have leftover rice or quinoa, you can freeze it to use another time or add it to your tacos.
 Fry it up with some green onions and other veggies for a pilaf or fried rice dish or warm it up and throw a couple of eggs on it.

 Eat leftovers for breakfast.

 Truthfully breakfast is my favourite time to eat leftovers.